denismurphy/modern-template-techniques/README.md

-# Modern Template Techniques
+# 🚀 Modern Template Techniques

-Here i explore the use of advanced template techniques, including class template argument deduction, smart pointers, structs, classes, abstract classes, virtual functions, `auto`, `lambda`, and `constexpr`.
+This repository explores advanced template techniques in C++, including class template argument deduction, smart pointers, structs, classes, abstract classes, virtual functions, `auto`, `lambda`, and `constexpr`.

-The goal of this repository is for me to learn about modern template techniques.
+🎯 The goal: Personal learning about modern template techniques.

-## Contents
+## 📚 Contents

-The repo contains various examples that illustrate different advanced template techniques and their use cases.
-Each example is well commented and easy to understand.
+This repo contains various examples illustrating different advanced template techniques and their use cases.
+Each example is well-commented and easy to understand.

-### Class Template Argument Deduction
+### 🧩 Class Template Argument Deduction

-class template argument deduction feature to deduce template arguments from constructor parameters.
+Demonstrates the class template argument deduction feature to deduce template arguments from constructor parameters.

-### Smart Pointers
+### 🔗 Smart Pointers

-Smart pointers to manage the lifetime of objects in class templates and structs.
+Explores using smart pointers to manage the lifetime of objects in class templates and structs.

-### Structs and Classes
+### 🏗️ Structs and Classes

-Structs and classes in template programming being used together.
+Shows how structs and classes can be used together in template programming.

-### Abstract Classes and Virtual Functions
+### 🎭 Abstract Classes and Virtual Functions

-Combination of abstract classes and virtual functions in template programming.
+Illustrates the combination of abstract classes and virtual functions in template programming.

-### Auto and Lambda
+### ⚡ Auto and Lambda

-`auto` and lambda can be used in conjunction with templates to make code more concise and expressive.
+Demonstrates how `auto` and lambda can be used with templates to create more concise and expressive code.

-### Constexpr
+### ⏱️ Constexpr

-`constexpr` to make template code more efficient at runtime and during compile-time.
+Explores using `constexpr` to make template code more efficient at runtime and during compile-time.

-## How to Use

-The examples in this repository are personal reference, with each example covering a specific concept.

-basic understanding of template programming in C++ before diving into the example.

-## Contribute
+## 🤝 Contribute

-I welcome contributions to this repository.
-If you have an example of an advanced template technique that you would like to add, please open a pull request.
+Contributions to this repository are welcome.
+If you have an example of an advanced template technique you'd like to add, please open a pull request.

-## Authors
+## ✍️ Authors

 - **Denis Murphy**

-## License
+## 📄 License

 This repository is licensed under the MIT license.